 Reader Quit Guidelines

-1. You can’t do a quit that’s already been done before, by me or by another guest poster.
+1. You can’t do a Quit that’s already been done before, by me or by another guest poster.
 (Sorry.)
 For the list of what’s been done already, see here.

 2. It can be something you have quit or something you’re resolving to quit.